Covid Q & A with Dr. Jack Aldridge

-Join us for Sunday Worship at 9:30a in the church gym.”
-Please consider this one step among many as we hope to eventually return to our regular worship schedule.
+Join us for Sunday Worship at8:30 and 10:55 am in sanctuary” Please consider this one step among many as we hope to eventually return to our regular worship schedule.
 We will constantly monitor the situation, considering both internal and external factors, in determining our next step.
 Everything will remain fluid.

 Matthew 22:37-39: Jesus replied: ‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’